Estimated reading time: 7 minutes

 - Roll the dough into a snake-like figure that is nice and even

-- Cut the first finger about 1.5 inches in length and use this as your cutting guide for the rest.
+- Cut the first finger about 1.5 inches long and use this as your guide for the rest.

-- Make sure you roll them thinner or they will turn out chubby like some of mine did.
+- Ensure you roll them thinner, or they will turn out chubby as some of mine did.

 - Place on a greased baking sheet or like I did on parchment paper.